 Jan Wouters (BE) is Full Professor of International Law and International Organizations, Jean Monnet Chair ad personam EU and Global Governance, and founding Director of the Institute for International Law and of the Leuven Centre for Global Governance Studies, an interdisciplinary research centre with the status of both a Jean Monnet and KU Leuven Centre of Excellence, at KU Leuven.
 He is also President of KU Leuven’s International Policy Council and Administrator of the America Europe Fund.
 He studied law and philosophy at Antwerp University, obtained an LL.M. at Yale University and was Visiting Researcher at Harvard University.
-He obtained his PhD at the KU Leuven in 1996.
-He has taught at the universities of Antwerp and Maastricht and he was referendary at the European Court of Justice (1991-94).
-As Visiting Professor at Sciences Po (Paris), LUISS University (Rome) and the College of Europe (Bruges) he teaches EU external relations law.
-He is currently also a Visiting Professor at Queen Mary University (London), Paris II (Panthéon-Assas, Paris), Colombia University (New York) and the World Trade Institute (Bern).
-He is a Member of the Royal Academy of Belgium for Sciences and Arts and practises law as Of Counsel at Linklaters, Brussels.
+As Visiting Professor at Sciences Po, Paris-2 (Panthéon-Assas), LUISS University and the College of Europe (Bruges) he teaches EU external relations law.
+As Adjunct Professor at Columbia University he teaches on the EU and human rights.
+Prof. Wouters is a Member of the Royal Academy of Belgium for Sciences and Arts and practises law as Of Counsel at Linklaters, Brussels.

-Jan Wouters is editor of the International Encyclopedia of Intergovernmental Organizations, Deputy Director of the Revue Belge de Droit International, and an editorial board member in eleven international journals.
+He is editor of the International Encyclopedia of Intergovernmental Organizations, Deputy Director of the Revue Belge de Droit International, and an editorial board member in eleven international journals.
 He has published widely on international and EU law, international organizations, global governance, and corporate and financial law, including 75 books and more than 140 journal articles and 230 chapters in international books.
 His most recent books include China, the EU and the Developing World (2015), Global Governance of Labour Rights (2015), Global Governance Through Trade (2015), The Contribution of International and Supranational Courts to the Rule of Law (2015), Global Governance and Democracy (2015), Armed Conflicts and the Law (2016), Judicial Decisions on the Law of International Organizations (2016), Internationaal Recht in Kort Bestek (2nd ed.
 2017), Research Handbook on EU Energy Law and Policy (2017), Commercial Uses of Space and Space Tourism (2017), The Commons and a New Global Governance (2018), EU Human Rights and Democratization Policies (2018), International Law: a European Perspective (2018), The G7, Anti-Globalism and the Governance of Globalization (2018), The Faces of Human Rights (2019), Changing Borders in Europe (2019), General Principles of Law and the Coherence of International Law (2019), Parliamentary Cooperation and Diplomacy in EU External Relations (2019), The Belt and Road Initiative and Global Governance (2020), Assessing the 2019 European Parliament Elections (2020), The Law of EU External Relations (3nd ed.
 2021), The European Union and Human Rights: Law and Policy (2020), Rule of Law and Areas of Limited Statehood (2021), The European Union and Human Rights: Analysis, Cases and Materials (2021), Japan, the European Union and Global Governance (2021).
 EU Industrial Policy in the Multipolar Economy (2022), The G20, Development and the UN 2030 Agenda (2022), Research Handbook on Global Governance, Business and Human Rights (2022), and The Nexus Between Organized Crime and Terrorism (2022).

 He recently coordinated two large European research projects, FRAME (“Fostering Human Rights Among European External and Internal Policies”, 2013-17) and RECONNECT (“Reconnecting Europe with its Citizens through Democracy and Rule of Law”, 2018-22) and coordinates a six-year multidisciplinary research programme CONNECTIVITY (“Connectivity, Contestation and Cooperation in Global Governance”), funded by KU Leuven.
-Apart from his participation in international scientific networks, Jan Wouters advises from time to time various international organizations and governments, trains international officials and is often asked to comment international events in the media.
+Apart from his participation in international scientific networks, Jan Wouters advises from time to time various international organizations and governments, trains international officials and is often asked to comment international and European developments in the media.